unitycontainer/documentation/articles/using_unity.md

 }
 ```

 In this example we have `IService` interface defining an API and class `Component` implementing that API.
-Type `Foo` is a consumer of the service and should be injected by container with an instance of the service during creating.
+Type `Foo` is a consumer of the service and should be injected by container with an instance of the service during initialization.

-If you just call `container.Resolve<IService>()` it will throw an exception complaining that it can not crate an interface type.
-It does no know that type `Component` implements the interface and should be crated as a dependency.
+If you just call `container.Resolve<IService>()` it will throw an exception complaining that it can not create an interface of type `IService`.
+You need to register a [Type Mapping](xref:Tutorial.Registration.Type.Mapping) to instructs Unity how to create service of type `IService`:

-Type mapping crated during registration instructs Unity to create implementation type (`Component` in this case) when service type (`IService` in this example) is requested:

 ```cs
 // Register mapping between IService and Component